cs31415/cs31415.github.io/_posts/2024-09-04-async-programming-6.md

 #### Don't use `.Result`

 Calling `.Result` on an async method is a synchronous, blocking call.
-Calling `.Result` on an async method is a synchronous, blocking call.
 Blocking negates the benefit of async code by tying up the very thread that the async state machine so mightily labors to release.
 Consider the example below.

 ```csharp
 static async Task Main(string[] args)